-The community needs assessment for the FY 21-22 Action Plan concluded on Friday, April 30, 2021.
-City received a total of 45 responses to the community needs survey on the SpeakUp Austin website.
-The public may find a full overview of the responses in Attachment 1B of this Draft Action Plan.
-A breakdown of the responses by issues are noted below:
+The community needs assessment for the FY 22-23 Action Plan was conducted from March 7th to April 15th, 2022.
+The City received a total of 13 responses to the community needs survey on the SpeakUp Austin website, with 441 total visits to the webpage.
+Comments advocated for increased funding to address homelessness with permanent supportive housing, subsidized and public affordable housing to help low-income residents remain in Austin, rental relief, and other priorities.
+A full report of the survey responses is included in Attachment 1B of this Draft Action Plan.